What Your Hormones Blood Markers Say About You

 Raena

-Hormone bloodwork can provide many insights into women’s health and for menopause relief.
-Once these tests are completed, a doctor may be able to diagnose a medical condition or provide medication recommendations that will help return the woman to a healthy balance.
+Hormone bloodwork can provide critical insights into women’s health, particularly when seeking menopause relief.
+Once tests are completed, a doctor may be able to diagnose medical conditions or recommend treatments that help restore hormonal balance.

 Progesterone